PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next adjacent non-store evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Late hard-activation prune-aware summary characterization

+The next selected unit is the three-statement late hard-activation evidence boundary.
+It snapshots tensor count, runs the existing raw ordered owner with the runtime layout-Transpose flag, and applies the existing strict prune-aware normalizer.
+The summary is unconsumed.

+The focused contract fixes the current representation, exact flag and prune expression, raw wrapper retention, terminal HardSwish/SE predecessor, and absolute-final pre-ConCat successor.
+One strict xfail requires `run_late_hard_activation_layout_summary(context, flags...)`.

+Sequential validation under core-only `uv` completed with `22 passed, 1 xfailed in 1.15s` across the new characterization and related late hard-activation, HardSwish/SE, pre-ConCat result, and store contracts.
+The sole expected failure is the unimplemented summary owner.

+Commit and push this characterization separately.
+At resume, implement only the prune-aware owner and direct late site, retain the raw lowerer wrapper, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.